cakephp/docs/en/core-libraries/helpers/form.rst

 ------------------------

-While the built-in context classes are intended to cover the basic cases you'll encounter you may need to build a new context class if you are using a differnt ORM.
+While the built-in context classes are intended to cover the basic cases you'll encounter you may need to build a new context class if you are using a different ORM.
 In these situations you need to implement the `Cake\\View\\Form\\ContextInterface
 <http://api.cakephp.org/3.0/class-Cake.View.Form.ContextInterface.html>`_ .
 Once